ADHD

 Neurotransmitters are a fancy term for chemical messengers.
 These chemical messengers go to different parts of the body for different processes.
 Dopamine is a neurotransmitter that regulates emotion as well as pleasure and reward.
 This means that dopamine helps us find activities interesting, pleasurable and inviting.
 It also helps us to keep our focus on these activities.

-Studies have shown that persons with ADHD have lower levels of dopamine than persons who do not have the condition or persons who have the condition and are on medication for it.
+Studies have shown that people with ADHD have more of a dopamine deficiency than people who do not have the condition or people who have the condition and are on medication for it.
 This is because their systems have a lower level of dopamine protein transporters, thus lowering their Dopamine Transporter Density (DTD).

 DTD, which is low, can affect a person’s behaviours and moods, focus and attention because their please and reward gratification is craving something it is not finding.
 Thus, the child goes on to seek a pleasurable activity, switching from one thing to the next, until that gratification is found.